How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 None of these were polished.
 All of them answered the question that mattered.

-For founders evaluating MVP development services, the decision isn't whether to build an MVP, it's how to scope it tightly enough that the first build tests your actual core assumption rather than your entire product vision.
+For founders evaluating MVP development services, the decision is not whether to build an MVP.
+It is how to scope it tightly enough that the first build tests your actual core assumption rather than your entire product vision.

 What an MVP is not:

-It's not a prototype (no real code, no real users — more on this distinction below)
+It is not a prototype (no real code, no real users)

-The minimum in MVP refers to scope.
-Not quality.
-The code you ship in an MVP is the foundation of the product you'll scale.
-Build it like it matters because it does.
+The minimum in MVP refers to scope, not quality.
+The code you ship is the foundation of the product you will scale.
+Build it like it matters, because it does.

 MVP vs Prototype: Differences and When to Use Each